pavelsr/Telegram-BotKit/README.md

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 45:

+    You forgot a '=back' before '=head1'

+- Around line 91:

+    '=end' without a target?
+(Should be "=end javascript")